How to Prevent Accidents at Construction Sites

 Strict Adherence to Safety Protocols

 All safety protocols must be followed rigorously.
-This includes appropriately using tools, machinery and personal protective equipment (PPE).
+This includes appropriately using tools, machinery, and personal protective equipment (PPE).
+Make sure that you use construction fencing to signal that work is underway so unauthorized personnel can avoid dangerous areas.
 Regular safety audits and checks ensure that everyone on the site adheres to these protocols.
-Adherence to these protocols not only prevents accidents but also reinforces a culture of safety that permeates every level of operation.
+Adherence to these protocols not only prevents accidents but also reinforces a culture of safety that permeates

 Effective Communication